Auburn Trail: Victor - Farmington Route

 North and west of Woolston Rd, the Town of Pittsford continues the Auburn Trail for a ways as a footpath.

-This 9 mi section was constructed and is maintained by the Town of Victor, New York and Victor Hiking Trails Inc. as a multiuse trail.
+This 9 mi section was constructed and is maintained by the Town of Victor, New York and Victor Hiking Trails Inc. as a multi-use trail.
 Their detailed map of the Auburn Trail and trail description is available.
 It is mostly 8-foot to 10-foot wide stonedust surface.
 Most of the route is on the bed of the Auburn and Rochester Railroad (later New York Central Railroad).
 It passes through village, suburban, rural, parkland, light industrial, and considerable "suburban wild" areas.

-The Auburn Trail runs southeast from Woolston Rd and Powder Mills Park (extended in 2012-'13) and crosses Railroad Mills Rd.
+The Auburn Trail runs southeast from Woolston Rd and Powder Mills Park (extended in 2012-'13), and crosses Railroad Mills Rd.
 There are two bridges over Irondequoit Creek, one the original railroad stone culvert, the other a new (2011) steel bridge where the old culvert collapsed.
 There is limited parking available at the trailhead in Powder Mills Park, at Railroad Mills Rd, and Fishers Rd.
 A pocket park is located at the steel bridge.

 The trail crosses Fishers Road approximately 1000 ft north of the New York State Thruway, and then crosses under the Thruway shortly thereafter (because the Auburn Railroad was active when the Thruway was constructed, the Thruway was built over the alignment; this tunnel under the Thruway continues to serve the trail.)

 From the Thruway, the trail continues south, over Irondequoit Creek, and through the hamlet of Fishers, New York.

 In and around Fishers is an area known as "Art Along the Auburn."
 Some of the art includes a mural in the Thruway underpass (2014-2018), an innovative bike rack as a train cowcatcher, a "troll" next to a bridge on the connecting Domine Trail, and others for trail users to discover.